Introducing Adobe Lightroom: Everything To Know

 Victory Goes To… Lightroom

-Lightroom edges out Darktable here because of the quality of editing and the ease of the UI.
+Lightroom edges out Darktable here because of the quality and the ease of the UI.
 It’s a faster and more efficient tool, which pays off when you’re working with the sheer volume of photographs many professionals have.